shelbyspees/notes/writing/hugo/accessible themes.md

+---
-# accessible hugo themes: where are they?
+aliases: [accessible hugo themes: where are they?]
+---
 [originally drafted 2021-05-23]

 I just want Hugo themes that use semantic HTML and meet accessibility standards out of the box.
 Is that so much to ask?